-If you're redesigning a room, a display of artwork will add character, help pull the colour scheme together and create a focal feature.
-But how do you display your photos and pictures in the right way?
-Follow these tips and tricks to get your artwork gallery right.
+If you're redesigning a room, a display of photos, pictures and artworks will add character, help pull the colour scheme together and create a focal feature.
+But how do you display your photos and pictures in the right way; how to group the pictures; and how high to hang them?

 Achieve a balanced display

 When grouping pictures, it’s best to hang the larger, more heavily framed or more imposing pieces to the left, which is where the eye will naturally look first, and the lighter, smaller pictures to the right.